3 Min Read

-The Sea of Cortez, also known as the Gulf of California, is an ocean lover's dream destination.
+The Gulf of California, also known as the Sea of Cortez or the Mar Bermejo (Vermillion Sea), is an ocean lover's dream destination.
 Wedged between Mexico’s Baja California Peninsula and the mainland, its calm, nutrient-dense waters teem with 900-some species of fish and a third of the planet’s marine mammals.
 Here, in the pristine place Jacques Cousteau called the “world’s aquarium,” sea life is prone to performance—picture a ballet of leaping mobula rays, acrobatic pods of dolphins, and the aquatic pyrotechnics of spouting and breaching whales.

 However, as you begin to approach the shore, hints of life slowly reveal themselves.
 Brown gives way to a striated gradient of rusty reds, ochres, and olives, often topped by a snowlike frosting of guano.
 A distant cacophony of barking sea lions greets you as pockets of green poking out from gaps in the landscape turn to mini-skylines of massive cardón cacti, some stretching 80 feet into the clear, cerulean sky.

 Undersea specialist Carlos Navarro, who's lived in Baja California for a large part of his life, has seen nearly every major island in the Gulf of California.
 Many are uninhabited and federally owned as biosphere reserves or wildlife sanctuaries, which sets the stage for a high degree of endemism.
 "Each island has a different personality, a different feeling, even different smells,” he says.
 “You may see the same plants—for example, there are cardónes on pretty much every island we visit—but they’re all diverse in size and shape."